 We obtain secondary market loan pricing data from the Thomson Reuters/LSTA Mark-to-market pricing service.
 These data are available to us for the period of January 2010 through December 2016.
 We calculate bid-ask spreads as the difference between the average bid quote and the average ask quote divided by the average ask quote multiplied by 100.
 As a measure of market depth, the data also report on the number of brokers providing a quote.
 Figure 1 shows the evolution of total new money raised by speculative grade borrowers from 2005 through April 2015.
 To avoid undercounting covenant-heavy loans, which are more frequently unrated than cov-lite loans, we include unrated leveraged loans when constructing this graph even though we are not including them in the speculative grade sample.
 Note that unrated leveraged loans on average have a spread of 378 basis points above LIBOR (median of 350 basis points), comparable to the average loan of a B+ rated issuer (mean spread of 387 basis points, median of 375 basis points).
 Figure 1 shows that prior to the GFC, covenant-heavy loans were the most important source of debt funding for speculative grade borrowers.
 There was a brief first wave of covenant-lite loans immediately prior to the GFC, but issuance of such instruments ceased almost entirely during the GFC.
-Although bond markets recovered more quickly from the GFC than the leveraged loan market, after 2010 almost all growth on the speculative grade debt market is driven by covenant-lite loans.
+Although bond markets recovered more quickly from the GFC than the leveraged loan market, after 2010 almost all growth in the speculative grade debt market is driven by covenant-lite loans.
 By 2014, the majority of leveraged loans are cov-lite loans, and total issuance volume of cov-lite loans is as large as total bond issuance.
+Obviously, as already discussed, the importance of cov-lite loans depends on the stage of the business cycle, so the importance of these loans changes with the COVID-19 crisis.